jmtayloruk/jmtayloruk.github.io/joining.md

 ---

+I am expecting to advertise multiple postdoc positions imminently (in the second half of 2024) - early expressions of interest welcome, and I expect to have adverts out soon.
-At present (in the second half of 2024) I do not have any funded positions open, although I always welcome expressions of interest as a mentor for anyone applying for a research fellowship aligned with my own [research interests](/research/).
+I also always welcome expressions of interest as a mentor for anyone applying for a research fellowship aligned with my own [research interests](/research/).

 I hope to be in a position to recruit one or more postdocs in late 2024 (watch this space).